-Throughout the time that the Core Strategy consultation was ongoing the Council was also conducting another consultation exercise in the Latimer area.
+Throughout the time that the boroughwide Core Strategy consultation was ongoing the Council was also conducting another consultation exercise that was confined to the Latimer area.
 This was a ‘Stock Options Review’ which had been prompted by anticipated cuts to the government subsidy payable into the Housing Revenue Account, which funds all social housing provision.

-The Council was exploring ways to increase revenues from its housing estates to meet the shortfall, and one of the options being considered was large-scale regeneration of the Latimer Area, also known as Notting Barns South.
+The Council was exploring ways to increase revenues from its housing estates to meet the anticipated shortfall, and one of the options being considered was large-scale regeneration of the Latimer Area, also known as The Notting Barns South Area.

-Unlike the Core Strategy consultation, which was conducted on a highly selective and exclusive basis, the Stock Options Review was widely publicised on council housing estates in the Latimer area and most households were routinely and repeatedly contacted by mail.
+Unlike the Core Strategy consultation, which was conducted on a highly selective and exclusive basis, the Stock Options Review was widely publicised on council housing estates in the Latimer area, notably the Lancaster West and Silchester estates, and most households were routinely and repeatedly bombarded with mailshots.